evolvedlight/curriculum-vitae/short.md

 -----------------------

 ### AVP Programmer, Bank of America Merrill Lynch *2013-current*
-* Java and C# development on front office trade capture platform
+* Java and C# development on Front Office trade capture platform
-* Use of bash, python and command line scripting tools
+* Improved release automation using bash, python, and command line scripting tools
 * Moved existing hot-cold failover platform to hot-hot zero downtime platform
 * Introduced and pushed use of standard deployment technologies (Ansible)
 * Developed REST HTTP APIs for use by other teams